pynbody/pynbody/docs/index.rst

 Welcome to the documentation for `pynbody
 <http://pynbody.github.io>`_ -- an analysis package for
-astrophysical N-body and Smooth Particle Hydrodynamics simulations, supporting python 2.6+ and 3.3+.
+astrophysical N-body and Smooth Particle Hydrodynamics simulations, supporting Python 3.5+.
+Old versions are available (versions prior to 1.0) that support Python 2.5+.

 We recommend you get started by reading about :ref:`pynbody-installation` and trying the :ref:`tutorials`.
 We are